LuisChanocua/APPFactusFacturacion/REAME.md

 Mini Invoice System using the Factus API from Haltec
 ----------TechStack----------
 Backend:
 .Net Core Framework
 EntityFrameworkCore (ORM)
 ASP.Indentity (User Sessions)
 MVC - Services
-IMemoryCache
-Filters
+IMemoryCache Filters
 All the API is consumed by the backend for better security

 Frontend
 Razor Pages
 BootStrap
-jQuery & JS
+jQuery & JSAngular JS
-Angular JS

 Database
 SQL Server